python-botogram/botogram/docs/deploy/supervisord.rst

 Preparation of the bot
 ======================

-First thing to do is to create an user which will own the bot.
+First thing to do is to create a user which will own the bot.
 This allows your bot to run in isolation from other processes, increasing the security of your deployment.
 The user will be called ``telegrambot`` (from **root**)::